|First Year Program|

 First-Year Program Curriculum

 First-Year Writing I and II count toward the college's General Education Written Communication Competency.
 Each section of First-Year Writing provides thorough instruction in composition with the aim of enabling students to develop the writing skills necessary for college level study.
 The course includes an intensive review of English grammar, as well as academic style and structure; it examines strategies for written analysis, persuasion, and argumentation.
 Instruction emphasizes revising, editing and drafting skills.
-In direct coordination with the First-Year Seminar, students learn to recognize connections between critical thinking and successful academic writing.
+In coordination with the First-Year Seminar, students learn to recognize connections between critical thinking and successful academic writing.

 An introduction to Information Literacy is embedded within the First-Year Writing sequence: this includes library tours, introduction to information resources, and approaches to scholarly research.

 In the Spring semester of the First-Year Program, students will compose a persuasive/analytical Freshman Essay that incorporates preliminary college-level research.
-The Freshman Essay is a required submission to the portfolio.

 First-Year Program Grade Requirement